Smartling/SmartlingHelp/_v2endpoints/issues/edit-issue-text.md

 Replaces the text of an issue with new text.
 Note that only the author of the issue can perform this action.
 The `issueTextModifiedDate` property of an issue object shows when it was last updated.

-> Issue text is plain text only.
-HTML tags and markdown are not supported.
-Maximum of 4000 characters.
+> Issue text is treated as plain text.
+Smartling will save the text as provided and will not attempt to render this text with any special formatting in its UIs; it will not be rendered as HTML or markdown.
+Consumers of the issue API should be aware and escape the text as needed before attempting to render it..
+Maximum length is 4000 characters.